 Restless Leg Syndrome

 Restless leg syndrome is a crawling sensation in the legs that is primarily felt when trying to sleep at night.
 In some instances, a lack of vitamin D, iron, or other vitamin deficiency could be the cause.
-But, restless leg syndrome could also be linked to cluster headaches and migraines because insomnia is a knock-on effect of RLS.
-The crawling sensation causes insomnia, leading to early in the morning headache from lack of restorative sleep.
+Studies show a correlation between RLS and migraines.

 Bruxism is otherwise known as grinding your teeth at night.
 Forcefully clenching your jaw during sleep puts enormous strain on your jaw muscles that could create a tension headache upon waking.
 Apart from a nasty headache, you could be damaging your teeth by wearing them down from grinding.
 Sometimes an overabundance of sugar in the diet can be the cause.
 In other instances, stress can be the trigger.
 If you are experiencing chronic headaches upon waking with a sensitive jaw, check with your dentist for signs of grinding your teeth at night.

 Exploding head syndrome sounds awful and a sudden occurrence can make some people fearful of having a brain tumor.
 But, that sudden loud bang you hear between your ears is generally nothing to be concerned about.
 Some people equate the sound to the crack of a whip, or a gunshot in their head.
 It typically occurs when drifting off to sleep as you transition from wakefulness to sleep.
 It is similar to a sudden jerk of one of your extremities when falling asleep.
 If you experience exploding head syndrome that is accompanied by cluster headaches, hypnic headaches, chronic headaches, or severe migraine headaches, talk to your doctor to establish the underlying cause.

 Can You Get a Headache From Sleeping too Much?